zorgiepoo/Bit-Slicer/ReadMe.md

 * Learn how to build and contribute to the [source code](https://github.com/zorgiepoo/Bit-Slicer/wiki/Source-Code)

 Please read this project's [Code Of Conduct](https://github.com/zorgiepoo/Bit-Slicer/blob/master/CODE_OF_CONDUCT.md) residing in the root level of the project.

+**Update**: This project may need some help!
+I cannot guarantee my activeness in reviewing / pulling in future changes, as well as pushing out new releases.